Maya Stange

 Maya Stange is an Australian television and film actress known for starring roles in the films In a Savage Land, Garage Days and XX/XY.
 She also had recurring roles on the TV series Love Child and A Place to Call Home.
 She was born in Perth, Western Australia.

+In 2022, Stange appeared in the crime drama Underbelly: Vanishing Act.